Josue-JP/File-Corrupter/README.md

 ### Who can use it?
 Anyone can use it, but I encourage you not to use it with malicious intent.

----

-Now it should be good to go!
-Let me know if you need any more adjustments!